December 11, 2025

 Role-based dashboards surfacing the right information for each user persona.

-The breakthrough was realizing we could ask users their role at onboarding and serve them a customized home page, one they'd actually want to look at every day.
+The breakthrough was realizing that I could ask users their role at onboarding and serve them a customized home page, one they'd actually look forward to using every day.
+I designed scalable system patterns to help ensure we could adapt to any workflow.

 Challenges

 The primary challenge was access.
-We were pivoting from our typical "mom and pop" customer base to enterprise users, which meant finding the right people to interview.
+We were pivoting from our typical "mom and pop" customer base to enterprise users, which meant I needed to find the right people to interview.
 The second challenge was capacity.
 This work needed to happen proactively, in anticipation of enterprise client requests, while I continued leading other product initiatives.
 I approached it strategically, conducting interviews and synthesizing insights incrementally as bandwidth allowed, ensuring the research was thorough despite the constraints.

 Retrospective